Loyola University Stadium

-Loyola University Stadium was a multi-purpose stadium in New Orleans.
-It was home to the Loyola University Wolf Pack football team and track and field team.
+Loyola University Stadium was an American football stadium in New Orleans.
+It was home to the Loyola University Wolf Pack football and track and field teams.
 The stadium opened in 1928.

 The stadium was a double-decker stadium with a track surrounding the grass playing field.
 It was located on Freret Street at Calhoun Street between Bobet Hall and the gymnasium.
 It hosted the first collegiate night game in the southern United States.

 The stadium also hosted high school football games.

+When the university closed its football program in 1939, the stadium was demolished soon after.